-In a legal malpractice case in Maryland against a lawyer, a plaintiff needs to show:
+In a legal malpractice case in Maryland against a lawyer, a plaintiff needs to show these three elements:

 (1) the attorney's employment as your lawyer (usually, as we discuss below)

 (2) the attorney's neglect of a reasonable duty

 (3) loss to the client proximately caused by that neglect of duty.